lukeoson/lukeoson.github.io/README.md

 >A decade of network engineering experience in preparation for roles orchestrating complex infrastructure at scale.
 I’d like to work for a company with a compelling vision and paradigm changing product.

 ### Daily Bread
-- Product Owner & SME of [IPFabric](https://ipfabric.io/).
+- Product owner & SME of [IPFabric](https://ipfabric.io/).
 An Automated Network Assurance Platform.
-- Product Owner & SME of [Nautobot](https://www.networktocode.com/nautobot/).
+- Product owner & SME of [Nautobot](https://www.networktocode.com/nautobot/).
 A Source of Truth and Orchestration Platform.
-- Product Owner & SME of [Netbox](https://netbox.readthedocs.io/en/stable/).
+- Product owner of [Netbox](https://netbox.readthedocs.io/en/stable/).
 A Source of Truth.
 Manage migration to Nautobot.
 - Administrative Owner of [SplunkCloud](https://splunkcloud.com).
 Dashboard Studio Visualisations SME.
 Admin & SOX compliance.
 - Eclectic research of emerging technologies as [WeWork](https://www.wework.com/) iterates.
 NaaS.
 Automation Systems.
 - Network remediations. bugs, upgrades, hot fix configuration.
 Mostly Junos & Cisco.
 Some FortiGate & Palo.
 - Mandate to inculcate a DevOps mindset and iterate towards mature CICD.
 - Stakeholder of transition to outsourced Network Operations Center and Franchise Business.
-- SSO Okta Administration and dynamic RBAC provisioning.
+- SSO [Okta](https://okta.com) administration and RBAC provisioning.

 ### Certifications